tango-io/ruby-reference/Unit-Testing.md

 end
 ```

-The assertion says that we’re expecting the Assassin creed should equal to `"Nothing is true, everything is permitted."`
+The assertion says that we’re expecting the Assassin creed to be equal to `"Nothing is true, everything is permitted."`

-Let's do It more complex tests
+Let's create more complex tests:

 ```
 class Assassin
   attr_accessor :weapons

   def initialize
     @weapons = {:knife => 1, :sword => 2}
   end

   def attack(enemy, weapon)